-In order to provide support and consistent messaging to candidates completing the CalTPA, Deans, CalTPA Coordinators, full-time and adjunct faculty and course instructors, university mentors, and master/mentor teachers are encouraged to work together as part of a collaborative learning community.
-This collaboration and support will help to further develop candidates' knowledge, skills, and abilities as outlined in the Teaching Performance Expectations (TPE), which are critical for student success in California's diverse classrooms.
+In order to provide support and consistent messaging to candidates completing the CalTPA, Deans, CalTPA Coordinators, full-time and adjunct faculty and course instructors, university mentors, and supervising/mentor teachers are encouraged to work together as part of a collaborative learning community.
+This collaboration and support will help to further develop candidates' knowledge, skills, and abilities as outlined in the Teaching Performance Expectations (TPEs), which are critical for student success in California's diverse learning environments.